jeras/TCB/README.md

 While some aspects of the protocol have been validated, some require further research:

+* Handling errors.
+Should response error codes be standardized?
+  Should some errors be detected during the request phase (misalignment)?
+* Burst semantics.
-* Handling of endianness in bursts, especially when the the burst traverses one or more change in data bus width.
+* Handling of endianness in bursts, especially when the the burst traverses one or more changes in data bus width.
 * A proper definition for the read value hold feature.
-* Minimizing power consumption in write/read logic, minimizing address changes to reduce decoder and multiplexer power, with the additional requirement to avoid volatile data (counters, GPIO inputs, ...) from propagating while the bus is idle.
+* Minimizing dynamic power consumption in write/read logic, minimizing address changes to reduce decoder and multiplexer power, with the additional requirement to avoid volatile data (counters, GPIO inputs, ...) from propagating while the bus is idle.